 Traces of Ecstasy | Lagos Biennial Fourth Edition

-Traces of Ecstasy is an ongoing project (consisting of an architectural pavilion, an art exhibition, and a symposium) that premiered at the 2024 Lagos Biennial from February 3-10, 2024.
+Traces of Ecstasy is a transatlantic curatorial and research project (consisting of an architectural pavilion, an art exhibition, and a symposium) that premiered at the 2024 Lagos Biennial from February 3-10, 2024.

 Traces of Ecstasy was one among a series of autonomous platforms responding in diverse ways to the biennial’s overarching theme of refuge.
-This edition of the Lagos Biennial was be held in Tafawa Balewa Square—a site in central Lagos, named after Nigeria’s first prime minister, that hosted the country’s independence ceremonies in 1960.
-The curatorial project critically responds to the charged historical residues of this space, taking its constitutive role in postcolonial nation-building as a point of departure.
-Bridging African indigenous frontiers, queer methodologies, and decentralised digital technologies, Traces of Ecstasy aims to unsettle the colonial capitalist power structures that maintain and reproduce the ideological legitimacy of the nation-state model in post/neocolonial Africa.
+This edition of the Lagos Biennial was held in Tafawa Balewa Square—a site in central Lagos, named after Nigeria’s first prime minister, that hosted the country’s independence ceremonies in 1960.
+The curatorial project critically responded to the charged historical residues of this space, taking its constitutive role in postcolonial nation-building as a point of departure.
+Bridging anarchist, indigenous, queer, and critical technological paradigms, Traces of Ecstasy aims to unsettle the colonial capitalist power structures that maintain and reproduce the ideological legitimacy of the nation-state model in post/neo-colonial Africa.

-Providing a space for critique, repair, and freedom-dreaming, Traces of Ecstasy features artists from the African continent and its diasporas including Nolan Oswald Dennis, Evan Ifekoya, Raymond Pinto, Temitayo Shonibare, and Adeju Thompson.
-The exhibition presents works spanning sculpture, video, sound, textile, performance, and digital art.
+Providing a space for critique, repair, and freedom-dreaming, Traces of Ecstasy featured artists from the African continent and its diasporas including Nolan Oswald Dennis, Evan Ifekoya, Raymond Pinto, Temitayo Shonibare, and Adeju Thompson/Lagos Space Programme.
+The exhibition presented works spanning sculpture, video, sound, textile, performance, and digital art.

 Traces of Ecstasy Pavilion, Lagos Biennial 2024, installation view.
 Photograph by Amanda Iheme.